sourceryinstitute/OpenCoarrays/INSTALL.md

 Unlike the Makefiles that CMake generates automatically for the chosen platform, static Makefiles require a great deal more maintenance and are less portable.
-Also, the static Makefiles provided in [src] lack several several important capabilities.
+Also, the static Makefiles provided in [src] lack several important capabilities.
 In particular, they will not build the tests;
 they will not generate the `caf` compiler wrapper that ensures correct linking and `cafrun` program launcher that ensures support for advanced features such as Fortran 2015 failed images; they will not build the [opencoarrays] module